christosgalano/christosgalano.github.io/_posts/2022-11-24-wordpress-on-azure-iac.md

   - azure
 tags:
   - wordpress
+  - bicep
+  - iac
   - cloud
 toc: true
 ---

 ## General

+Hello everyone!
+In today’s blog post we examine the code that will be used to deploy our infrastructure.

 Bicep is being used for the IaC; all the templates/modules are available in the **bicep/** folder.